Greiye/Artheria/ArtheriaInteractive/ArtheriaWiki/Characters and Groups/Kazka.md

 Items: Mercenary Work tools and odds and ends accumulated over years.

-Mercenary Work:
+Mercenary Work: He believes it to be simply work.
+Any lives lost against him are simply in the job description.

 Work Mentality: Accepts jobs that require little commitment; prefers tasks that allow him to remain in the background.

-Perspective on Magic: Uses it as a tool but fears using it because of its cost, often resulting in physical and emotional pain.
+Perspective on Magic: Personally sees his own magic as a tool but fears using it because of its cost, often resulting in physical and emotional pain.
+Aside from that, magic is useful when others use it.

 Editors Notes: Kazka embodies the struggles of a fallen hero, navigating the complexities of self-worth, the consequences of past decisions, and the interplay of magic and morality in his life.

+Speech Pattern: He speaks politely initially, but short to the point.
+He is not rude.
+He often remains silent unless spoken to, but may ask a small question here and there for small talk's sake.
+He talks enough but does not prolong the conversation.
+Occasional sarcasm.
+Skeptical.

 Dialogue Example:
 Scene: A medieval tavern with a few people inside.